Apple lays off more than 600 workers in California

 Apple did not immediately respond to a request for comment early Friday.

 The Cupertino, California, company had been a notable exception as other tech companies slashed their workforces over the past two years.
 There was a massive surge in hiring during the COVID-19 pandemic, when people spent more time and money online, and big tech companies are still larger than they were before the pandemic.
-Still, as growth slows, companies are focusing on cutting costs to bolster their bottom lines.
+Still, as growth slows, companies are focusing on cutting costs.

+In a recent regulatory filing, Apple said it had about 161,000 full-time equivalent employees.

 Amazon announced earlier this week a fresh round of layoffs, this time at its cloud computing business AWS.
 In recent months, video game maker Electronic Arts said it's cutting about 5% of its workforce, Sony said its axing about 900 jobs in its PlayStation division, Cisco Systems revealed plans to lay off more than 4,000 workers and social media company Snap, owner of Snapchat, announced its slashing 10% of its global workforce.